 Guardian’s Original vs. Ethos Line

 Guardian’s 24″ bike is available in their premium “Original” line and their new, budget-friendly “Ethos” line.
 Both 24″ bikes come as 7-speeds with grip shifters and are equipped with SureStop brakes.
-We’ve extensively tested out both lines and love both of the for their respective price points.
+We’ve extensively tested out both lines and love both of them for their respective price points.